 Wool presents a naturally breathable and antimicrobial layer fire retardant cover for natural latex mattresses.
 Polyfill (name brand Dacron), is a suitable batting material increasing breathability but offers an environment suitable for microbe proliferation.
 The overall quality of any cover used for a latex mattresses is not only contingent on the type of material but (the way it is woven into fabric).

 Sleepworks has been the Authority in Natural, Luxury and Organic Mattresses since 1984.

 Some things to consider before buying from online dealers

-- Warranty is not handled by the retailer?
+- Is the warranty handled by the retailer?
 Ask us why and what you will be in store for when you have a problem.

-- Is it the same latex or memory foam they have on their site?
-You would be surprised!
+- Is it the same latex they have on their site?

 - Beware free shipping, you could be responsible for the original shipping to you and back if you want to return.
 This is how they can afford to send it to you free the first time.

 - Remember to keep all that packaging because you’ll need it if you return it, considering you can’t vacuum seal it as it came to get shipping estimates before buying.